 Run the test and observe that the test case is passed.
 (GREEN)

-4. Now we should refactor the code for other conditions to satisfy.
-Let us implement the logic to swap the last two characters for 4 characters long String.
+4. Refactor the code for other conditions to satisfy.
+Implement the logic to swap the last two characters for 4 characters long String.

 public class StringSwap { @Test public void stringSwap4chars () { StringSwapHelper help=new StringSwapHelper(); Assert.assertEquals("ABDC", help.swaplasttwochars("ABCD")); } }

-Now if we run this test, it will fail as we hardcoded the firstChar and secChar to fetch for index 0 and 1 respectively.
-Therefore, as per the current implementation “ABCD” will return “BACD” and not “ABDC”, swapping the first and second index and not the second-last and last index.
+Now, if you run this test, it will fail because the firstChar and secChar are hardcoded to fetch the characters at index 0 and 1, respectively.
+As per the current implementation, “ABCD” will return “BACD” instead of “ABDC,” swapping the first and second index rather than the second-last and last index.

 5. Below is the refactored code: